sam-git/tutorials/notes/eloquent-javascript-2nd-ed.md

 The dot character does not match across new lines.
 Use [^] to match any character *including* new lines. [link](http://eloquentjavascript.net/09_regexp.html#p_6+ZTC2M5ci)

+### Global Matching
+The `g` modifier is used to perform a global match (find all matches rather than stopping after the first match).

 Chapter 10
 ---